-A site coordinator and facilitator are usually volunteer roles that support an online course at a local site.
+A site coordinator and facilitator are volunteer roles that support an online course at a local site.
 We consider these roles to be an integral part of how we deliver online courses to participants all around the world.
 By being a Site Coordinator or Facilitator, you are bridging the gap in distance learning and providing learners with support they need to succeed.

 By offering a site model for most of our courses, we do so with the following expectations: